 Junior Volunteers are people like you!

-Junior volunteers are young people, aged 15 to 19, who have a passion for patient care.
+Junior volunteers are young people, aged 16 to 19, who have a passion for patient care.
 They range from grade 10 high school students to second year university students.
-Junior volunteers devote themselves to a two hour shift per week and optional special projects at the University Hospital of Northern BC in Prince George, under the direction of a supervisor.
+Junior volunteers devote themselves to a two hour shift per week and optional special projects, under the direction of a supervisor.

 Photo: Participants in the 2010-11 Junior Volunteer Program.
 L-R Matthew Church, Coordinator of Junior Volunteers; Dara Campbell, Volunteer; Regan McMillan, Volunteer.
 Photo by Jonas Gagnon, PG Free Press.